sustainlab-group/africa_poverty/data/README.md

 - a combined shapefile of all those countries.

 **surveys/.**
-- census_time.csv: A list of years of censuses for each country.
-Sourced from the UN list at https://unstats.un.org/unsd/demographic-social/census/censusdates/
 - dhs_time.csv: For each country-year, a number of sampled individuals in each year.
 Compiled from https://dhsprogram.com/data/available-datasets.cfm
-- population_time.csv: Country by year population, downloaded from the world bank.
+- population_time.csv: Annual population estimates for each country between 1960 and 2017, inclusive.
+Downloaded from the World Bank, variable "Population, total (SP.POP.TOTL)", version "2018 Oct".
+See the World Bank World Development Indicators Database Archives: [https://datacatalog.worldbank.org/dataset/wdi-database-archives](https://datacatalog.worldbank.org/dataset/wdi-database-archives).
 - povcal_time.csv: For each country-year, a number of sampled individuals in that year.
 Compiled from http://iresearch.worldbank.org/PovcalNet/povOnDemand.aspx, by finding the number of observations in each "detailed output" for each survey.
 - povcal_time_pop.csv: A version of the povcal_time.csv that is less accurate, instead assuming that on each year with a survey about 2% of the population is surveyed.
 - us_surveys_time.csv: the number of ppl sampled in surveys as pulled from: